 What to Expect on Your First DWI Offense

 Being convicted of DWI can result in severe legal and financial consequences, even on the first offense.
 While there are definite and understandable laws against driving while intoxicated, incidents take place and often times are misunderstood.
 Isolated incidents can easily be misconstrued as excessive reckless behavior, thus leaving the offender seen as a criminal and poor character.
-Every DWI case is different and should be properly examined and represented as best it can for a fair judgement.
-This is why our legal advisers should represent you if you’re facing a first offense DWI charge.

 Being cited for a DWI depends on a few different things.
 Some of the parameters that define a first offense DWI charge are: